ubergeek77/Lemmy-Easy-Deploy/README.md

 	du -h $(docker inspect --format='{{.LogPath}}' $(docker ps -qa))
 	```

-- How can I run regular `docker compose commands:`
+- How can I run regular `docker compose` commands?
   - This script deploys a Lemmy instance using Docker compose, with a **stack name** of `lemmy-easy-deploy`
   - Therefore, you will have to `cd ./live`, then run:
   ```bash